ninagw/ninagw/README.md

 ![Vue.js](https://img.shields.io/badge/-Vue.js-%232c3e50?style=flat-square&logo=vuedotjs)

 ## Currently working on:
 #### 🐶 Pocket-Pets-App.
-Your virtual pet friends:
+Your virtual pet friends.
 Remember Tamagotchis?
 In this app you can take care of your virtual pets, groom and raise them.
 Minigames, random events and a joyful design make it a real passion project.
 [Curious?
 Take a first look.](https://pocket-pets-kappa.vercel.app/)
-#### 📚 Book-Journal-App:
+#### 📚 Book-Journal-App.
 Create your digital book shelf with your favorite books.
 Keep track of your TBR and book challenges.
 Discover new books, releases & genres.
-Get inspired by your book friends.
-Being a book nerd myself I am creating the book app of my dreams which – hopefully – will make me and many book friends very happy.
+Get inspired by your book friends. // Being a book nerd myself I am creating the book app of my dreams which – hopefully – will make me and many book friends very happy.

 ---
 ### Fun facts about me